Top 10 Autumn Drinks for Better Immunity and Health

 Spiced coconut milk is a creamy, dairy-free drink that mixes coconut milk with spices like cardamom and cinnamon.
 It’s perfect for warming up on those chilly nights.

-Coconut milk is loaded with healthy fats and provides vitamins C and E. The spices not only add flavour but also have anti-inflammatory properties.
+Health Benefits: Coconut milk is loaded with healthy fats and provides vitamins C and E. The spices not only add flavour but also have anti-inflammatory properties.

 Also, cinnamon can help stabilise blood sugar levels, and cardamom is known to aid digestion.
-You can enjoy it as a base for lattes or simply savour it on its own with a sprinkle of your favourite spice blend.

-Nutritional value of Spiced coconut milk (250ml):
+Nutritional value of Spiced coconut milk: A 250ml glass of spiced coconut milk contains:

 Frequently Asked Questions (FAQs)